-- The North Carolina Administrative Office of the Courts (AOC) Guidelines for Accommodating Persons Who Are Deaf or Hard of Hearing in the Courts (March 2017). - The Division of Services for the Deaf and the Hard of Hard of Hearing section of the
+- The North Carolina Administrative Office of the Courts (AOC) Guidelines for Accommodating Persons Who Are Deaf or Hard of Hearing in the Courts (March 2017). - The Division of Services for the Deaf and the Hard of Hard of Hearing section of the N.C.

-N.C.
 Department of Health and Human Services website, which includes a statewide interpreter directory.

-For general information about access to services, programs, and activities for individuals with disabilities in the courts, see "Disability Access" under the "Help Topics" "Disability and Special Needs" section of the North Carolina Administrative Office of the Courts website.
+For general information about access to services, programs, and activities for individuals with disabilities in the courts, see "Disability Access" on the "Citizen" section of the North Carolina Administrative Office of the Courts website.

-For North Carolina Department of Health and Human Services Division of Social Services policy that specifically addresses issues related to children with disabilities (developmental delays, intellectual disability, motor impairment, sensory disability, learning disability, mental illness, and chronic illness) as well as consideration of a parent's disability, see DIV.
+For North Carolina Department of Health and Human Services Division of Social Services policy that specifically addresses issues related to children with disabilities (developmental delays, intellectual disability, motor impairment, sensory disability, learning disability, mental illness, and chronic illness), see 1 DIV.
 OF SOC.
 SERVS., N.C.
-DEP'T OF HEALTH & HUMAN SERVICES, CHILD WELFARE MANUAL "Cross Function," available here.
-Use control F to search the terms "disability" and "disabilities."
+DEP'T OF HEALTH & HUMAN SERVICES, FAMILY SERVICES MANUAL CH.
+VIII § 1440 (Jan.
+2007).
+Note, DSS polices, currently located here, are being revised.